My Life Would Suck Without You: Music video

 The music video for the song was directed by Wayne Isham and was shot in Los Angeles in December 2008.
 It is available for digital download on iTunes and is featured on the DVD of the Deluxe Edition of All I Ever Wanted.
 A preview of the video was shown during a commercial break for American Idol on January 28, 2009.
 The full video then premiered via AT&T's website directly after the broadcast.
 The video was subsequently nominated for a 2009 MTV Video Music Award in the category for Best Female Video.

-The video begins with Clarkson sitting on a swing set at night before seguing into her earlier memories as a small girl playing on a playground together with her young male best friend, teasingly pushing each other around.
+The video begins with Clarkson sitting on a swing set at night before segueing into her earlier memories as a small girl playing on a playground together with her young male best friend, teasingly pushing each other around.
 The boy hands her a beaded necklace, which she puts on admiringly.
 The shot closes in on the necklace, then pulls back to reveal it's still worn as a bracelet on the wrist of now-adult Clarkson, her boyfriend (played by Houston Rhines) shows up at her apartment door, presumably after an argument.
 Clarkson teases him with a set of keys, which she then throws down the toilet.
 The two are then shown sitting on a couch, reading magazines, when Clarkson grabs her boyfriend's magazine.
 The two are shown throwing various possessions of one another out of the apartment window, though in a playful manner.
 Such items include numerous articles of clothing, magazines, a guitar (which Clarkson tries to stop him throwing out), and a fishbowl (with the fish being taken out and put in a glass first, after which they look out the window).
 After throwing these items out the window, the two are seen sitting affectionately on the couch.
 Clarkson and her boyfriend are shown still fighting and bickering as they did as children, over the remote control.
 The latter portion of the video shows the two driving in a first generation Ford Bronco (with the necklace/bracelet hanging from the rear view mirror), eventually getting into an argument.
 Distracted by the tiff over directions, the Bronco nearly ends up in a head-on collision with an approaching car.
 After spinning out to avoid the crash, Clarkson simply grabs her boyfriend and pulls him into a kiss, where the video ends.